Psivant/stormmsite/docs/tutorials/tutorial_ii.md

   const ullint2* rng_stt;        // Random number state vectors driving each particle };
 ```
-The struct constructors themselves are not displayed, but can be found in the tutorial program,
+The struct constructors themselves are not displayed, but can be found in the tutorial's class
-**/stormm/home/apps/Tutorial/randomwalk.cpp**.
-Additions to the `RandomWalk` class for emitting
+implementation, **/stormm/home/apps/Tutorial/randomwalk.cpp**.
+Additions to the `RandomWalk`
-these abstracts can be as follows:
+class for emitting these abstracts can be as follows:
 ```
 RandomWalkWriter RandomWalk::data(const HybridTargetLevel tier) {
   return RandomWalkWriter(coordinate_count, bits, fluctuation, fluctuation_style,